nikhilmurali32/AAC-Communication/README.md

 # Main Project Website
 https://aiforaac.github.io/

+Please note that we have made a subvsequent improvements on this project via Agentic RAG framework which is lot more personalized and scalable.
+We have currently submitted the work at IUI 2026 as a double-blineded research paper - meaning we cannot disclose the code/paper until accepted.

 ## Personalized Conversational AI for Enhanced AAC Communication

 - Developed a personalized conversational AI system for AAC users by fine-tuning FLAN-T5 and integrating RAG with